Saugeen First Nation: From traditional to an elected style of government

 Charles Keeshig is recorded as being a highly educated Pottawatomi from the United States who worked as an interpreter in Saugeen Territory.
 He was the brother-in-law of Peter Jones Kegedonce.
 That Kegedonce was the son of Kegedonce, Chief of the Ausable River people by Kettle and Stony Point.

 The Department of Indian Affairs replaced David Sawyer with Charles Keeshick as agent for the people who became known as the Nawash of Owen Sound.
 Library and Archives Canada, notes that "during Keeshick's term of office the band ceded to the government in 1854, almost all of the Bruce Peninsula."
 He signed the Treaty of 1854.

-The Treaty of 1854 was one of the biggest land grabs in history.
+The Robinson Treaty of 1854 was one of the biggest land grabs in history.
 It involved the surrender of 1.5 million acres (6070 km2) of the traditional territory of the Saugeen Ojibway.
 It is recorded as No.72 : Surrender of the Saugeen Peninsula.

 The doodem of Chief Wahbudick appears on that treaty even though Thomas Anderson, as Superintendent of Indian Affairs, had removed him from official office as the Chief of the Saugeen Ojibway.

 The time of surrenders and treaties was very difficult for the Saugeen Ojibway.
 Most could not read or write English, which was the language used to sign and record land surrenders and treaties.
 It was also the time that people from other places allowed the Department of Indian Affairs into Saugeen Ojibway Territory to set up an elected form of government.

 A historical plaque, erected by the Province of Ontario, provides the following summary of developments during that era.
 (Location: Allenford, picnic area on the south side of Highway 21 just west of Allenford Road.)
 The plaque reads as follows: